tamilselvanarjun/auto-ed/docs/mod1.rst

 machine precision and are not influenced by any kind of "step size" like in numerical differentiation.
 Even though automatic differentiation provides derivatives to machine precision, it does not require evaluation of a symbolic derivative.
 One other thing to keep in mind about automatic differentation is that we usually think of it as yielding the derivative of a function evaluated at a specific point.
-This should be borne in mind throughout this unit.
+This should be borne in mind throughout this module.
 We will evaluate a function at a specific point and we will automatically get its derivative at that same point.

 The major concept underlying automatic differentiation is *the chain rule*.
 Recall from calculus that the chain rule states